You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 The cooking oil ATM comes with several security features.
 Owners can set or reset a password to access the machine’s important functions, such as viewing sales records.
 This ensures that only authorized individuals can manage the machine’s operations.

-6. Placement, Mobility, and Customer Attraction,
+6. Placement, Mobility, and Customer Attraction.

-One of the standout features of the cooking oil ATM is its mobility.
+One standout features of the cooking oil ATM is its mobility.
 Fitted with caster wheels at the bottom, the machine can be easily moved within the shop or to different locations as needed.
 This mobility ensures that shop owners can adapt their setup to suit the flow of customers and optimize space.

 The above is the full process of how salad ATM machine works from capturing the input amount, calculating the volume of cooking oil to dispense, pumping, and dispensing, and stopping automatically.